jcbain/gradient_dissents/content/about/_index.md

 Conceptually, I'm interested in understanding how diversity and geography interact with perceptions surrounding minority and vulnerable populations, particularly migrants and low-income individuals.
 This has led me down a path of computation and data science where I've integrated different data sources including social media, Census and Bureau of Labor Statistics data.

+I also like to ask and analyze questions surrounding the geography of opportunity. *What factors allow for the poor to move out of poverty?* and *what policies are designed to keep populations separated?*, these are just few...

 ### Software
 I have experience building software designed for and/or directly using machine learning.
 These libraries serve as tools to help me answer the social scientific and geography questions I'm interested in.